Jacobtelander/Computer-Project---Structural-Equation-Modeling/README.md

 Model fit → Model diagnostics using CFI, TLI, RMSEA, SRMR and Chi-square.

 ## Results

 1. NBA player performance is not adequately represented by a simple distinction between offensive and defensive ability.
-2. Offensive involvement and interior presence serves as much better latent constructs than the intially proposed latent variables (Offensive and defensive ability).
+2. Offensive involvement and interior presence serves as much better latent constructs than the intially proposed latent variables.
 3. The latent structure is similar between groups.
-4.
+4. Offensive involvement is found to be a significant positive predictor of interior presence, indicating that players with greater offensive responsibility also tend to contribute more strongly to interior aspects of play.

+## Visualizations

+1. CFA plot
+2. SEM plot
+3. Correlation matrix

 ## Tools Used

 - Rstudio
 - Excel
 - Overleaf